 The Deli: What does supporting local music mean to you?

-The Deli: Who are your favorite local and non-local musicians right now?
+The Deli: Who are your favorite local musicians right now?

 The Deli: What is your ultimate fantasy concert bill to play on?